The problem with microplastics

 We’re just beginning to realise the scale of the problem, but fortunately the answer is simple: make and use less plastic.
 People around the world have come together to end plastic pollution, and it’s working.
 Greenpeace supporters have challenged Coca Cola to use less plastic, while countries like the UK have banned certain microplastics.
 Supermarkets are starting to talk about what they need to do.

+Of course, using less plastic isn’t easy for everyone.
+For some disabled people, for example, single-use plastic is essential to their health or quality of life.
+Plastic products should still be available for those who need them.
 But we need to go much further to end the flow of plastics into the ocean.
-Food and drink companies need to slash the amount of unnecessary plastic packaging they use.
-We also need to get rid of single-use plastics – like cutlery and glasses – once and for all.
+Food and drink companies in particular need to slash the amount of unnecessary plastic packaging they use.